Director of MSc (Human-Centred Systems)

 EECE Web page: http://www.eee.bham.ac.uk/baberc

-Chris Baber became Head of the School of Electronic, Electrical and Computer Engineering in 2009.
+Chris Baber was Head of the School of Electronic, Electrical and Computer Engineering in 2009-2013.
 His research interests concentrate on the relationship between people and the technologies that they use, particularly in terms of everyday activity.
 Much of this work involves the design and implementation of wearable computers and sensor-based interaction.

 • PhD Human Factors of Speech Technology in 1990